 Travel around Scotland

-Sporting Scotland is an established corporate event consultant and can assist you in all aspects of your bespoke corporate package including exclusive accommodation, catering and transport either here on Speyside or travelling throughout the Highlands and Islands.
+Sporting Scotland is an established travel consultant.
+We can assist you in all aspects of your bespoke package including exclusive accommodation, catering, activities and transport both here on Speyside as well as travelling throughout the Highlands and Islands.

 The North East of Scotland offers great variety in scenic landscape and cultural interest.
 The Cairngorm, Monadhliath and Grampian Mountains, Lochs Tummel, Rannoch, Earn and Tay are its most spectacular landmarks.
 The region’s straths and glens are watered by some of the country’s finest salmon fishing rivers, including the Spey, the Don, the Tay and the Dee.
 The unique water quality of these rivers and burns, provide the basis of some of Scotland’s most well known brands of whisky.
 The distilleries of the Spey Valley form the Malt Whisky Trail and Speyside Malts are one of the great classifications of Scotch Whisky.
 This region also holds the Castle Trail and many superb examples of unique Scottish architecture such as Cawdor, Craigievar, and Braemar Castles.
 The North East is accessed by Aberdeen and Inverness Airports.

 The North West highlands cover Scotland’s wildest and most spectacular area of mountains, moors, inland lochs and dramatic coastline of golden beaches.
 Although this area is Scotland’s most sparsely populated region, history has made its mark with many highland forts and castles such as Eilean Donan and Urquhart Castles attesting to the rule of the clans they belonged to.
 It is divided from the North East by the Great Glen, the Caledonian Canal and Loch Ness with the highland city of Inverness acting as a gateway to the region.
 The North West is accessed by Inverness and Glasgow Airports.